 Simple English definitions for legal terms

-Read a random definition: Secretary of Commerce
+Read a random definition: validity search

 A basic mistake is when someone has an incorrect belief about something important in a contract or transaction.
 This mistake can be about a fact or the law.
 If the mistake is serious enough, it can make the agreement invalid.
 A basic mistake can be made by one person or both people involved in the contract.